Peanut Allergy Compensation Claims Guide – How Much Can I Claim? – How To Claim For A Allergic Reaction to Nuts?

-As is the case with any type of personal injury claim, you are going to need to build as much evidence as you can to make sure your peanut allergy claim is as strong as possible.
+As is the case with any type of peanut allergy claims, you are going to need to build as much evidence as you can to make sure your peanut allergy claim is as strong as possible.
 There are a number of pieces of evidence that can really help to cement your argument when putting your case together.
-This includes the following…
+This includes:

 - A photograph of the menu you used to order the food